 Dealing with divorce is extremely difficult.
 Experiencing divorce during the holidays can make the process even more painful.
 The manner in which holidays are experienced and celebrated changes.
 Having children can complicate the process even more.
 Not having one’s children during the holiday is a nightmare for a parent and can create greater loneliness and represent the loss of a family, tradition, etc. Dealing with loss is amplified as the holidays bring images of happy couples and families.
 No other time during the year are individuals bombarded with these archetypes.

 In addition, going through divorce not only impacts the structure of a family and also finances.
 Families experiencing divorce have less money when they are going through the process of divorce.
+You will want to find a great lawyer like Paterson & Dowding divorce lawyer, to help settle on any assets.
 This is exacerbated during a holiday season when pressure and expectations to spend more money on gifts, dinners, decorations, etc exist.
 This can often create greater feelings of frustration, anxiety and emotional pain.
 Despite the challenges that divorce creates, it is possible to experience joy during this difficult transition.

 A few tips will be offered to help individuals dealing with divorce experience a sense of joy that is inherent in the holidays (OM Times).